-The RDrive motion control system is of the closed-loop type.
+The motion control system of RDrive servomotors is of the closed-loop type.
 RDrive servomotors not only receive motion control commands from a control device (e.g., a PC or a CAN master), but also provide feedback on their execution.